andrew-johnson-4/PunCalculus/README.md

 $$ban \ plurals \quad \frac{\Gamma \vdash f:(A \to B)+(A \to C) \quad \Gamma \vdash x:A \quad \Gamma \vdash f(x)}{\Gamma \vdash \bot}$$

+Banning plurals still permits ad-hoc polymorphism in the *either-or* cases.

 ## Notes

 "Plural Types" are similar to product types plus the implicit subtyping relations that `A + B ⇒ A` and `A + B ⇒ B`.